Innergex Renewable Energy (TSE:INE) Price Target Cut to C$23.00

-Innergex Renewable Energy (TSE:INE) had its target price cut by analysts at Scotiabank from C$26.00 to C$23.00 in a research report issued on Wednesday, BayStreet.CA reports.
-Scotiabank’s target price points to a potential upside of 22.08% from the stock’s previous close.
+Innergex Renewable Energy (TSE:INE) had its target price decreased by TD Securities from C$28.00 to C$23.00 in a report released on Thursday morning, PriceTargets.com reports.
+TD Securities currently has a hold rating on the stock.

-Several other equities research analysts have also recently weighed in on the stock.
-CIBC reissued a “neutral” rating and set a C$25.00 price target on shares of Innergex Renewable Energy in a research report on Wednesday.
-Raymond James decreased their price target on shares of Innergex Renewable Energy from C$32.00 to C$28.00 and set an “outperform” rating for the company in a research note on Wednesday, April 28th.
-National Bank Financial reaffirmed a “sector perform” rating and set a C$28.00 price objective (down from C$32.00) on shares of Innergex Renewable Energy in a research report on Friday, February 26th.
-TD Securities decreased their target price on Innergex Renewable Energy from C$32.00 to C$28.00 and set a “hold” rating for the company in a research report on Monday, March 1st.
-Finally, Credit Suisse Group began coverage on Innergex Renewable Energy in a research report on Thursday, January 21st.
-They set a “neutral” rating and a C$32.00 price target on the stock.
-Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Innergex Renewable Energy presently has an average rating of “Buy” and an average target price of C$25.56.
+Other equities analysts also recently issued research reports about the company.
+BMO Capital Markets cut their price target on Innergex Renewable Energy from C$27.00 to C$25.00 and set an outperform rating for the company in a research note on Wednesday, May 12th.
+National Bank Financial reaffirmed a sector perform rating and set a C$28.00 target price (down previously from C$32.00) on shares of Innergex Renewable Energy in a research report on Friday, February 26th.
+CIBC lowered their price target on Innergex Renewable Energy from C$25.00 to C$23.00 in a research report on Thursday.
+Credit Suisse Group initiated coverage on shares of Innergex Renewable Energy in a research note on Thursday, January 21st.
+They issued a neutral rating and a C$32.00 target price for the company.
+Finally, Raymond James reiterated an outperform rating and set a C$28.00 price target on shares of Innergex Renewable Energy in a report on Wednesday, May 12th.
+Four equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The stock presently has an average rating of Buy and an average price target of C$25.56.

 Innergex Renewable Energy Inc operates as an independent renewable power producer in Canada, the United States, France, and Chile.
 It acquires, owns, develops, and operates hydroelectric facilities, and wind and solar farms, as well as energy storage facilities.
 The company operates through three segments: Hydroelectric Generation, Wind Power Generation, and Solar Power Generation.